-Hey looking for programmes at Bowling Green State University.
-There are many positions available for current students, incoming freshmen, the sophomores and the transfer students as well.
+Hey looking for scholarships at Bowling Green State University.
+There are many scholarships available for current students, incoming freshmen, the sophomores and the transfer students as well.
 Financial aid is available to help by paying for student’s instructional and general fees, nonresident fees (if applicable), room, meals, books, and transportation and personal expenses.
 Currently, 80% of all BGSU students receive some type of financial assistance.
 Bowling Green State University provides experiences that enhance lives and prepare students for lifelong career growth and leadership in a global society.
 To be considered for need-based aid, applicants must be an admitted student and file the free application for federal student aid (FAFSA).
 BGSU awards an average of 5,800 scholarships totaling approximately $20 million each year.
 Explore the list below:

 Types of Scholarships

-Award of High Distinction Scholarship: The Award of High Distinction award is a full-fee scholarship and is renewable.
+Award of High Distinction Scholarship: The Award of High Distinction Scholarship is a full-fee scholarship and is renewable.
 Students must be incoming freshman for fall 2016 and have 3.8 cumulative high school grade point average on a 4.0 scale, 30 ACT composite or 1300 SAT (critical reading plus math).
 Applications should be submitted by December 7, 2015.

-University Tuition funding for Underrepresented Students: This is a $3,500 scholarship renewable for four years.
+University Tuition Scholarship for Underrepresented Students: This is a $3,500 scholarship renewable for four years.
 Selection will be based on financial need, cumulative GPA of 3.0 or higher on a 4.0 scale and 20 ACT composite or 900 SAT (critical reading plus math) scores, race/ethnicity, location and commitment to diversity.
 This scholarship is renewable if all criteria are met.
-Applications for this application will close on January 15, 2016.
+Applications for this scholarship will close on January 15, 2016.

 The Honors Experience Scholarship: This is a $4,000 award for incoming freshmen in the Honors College, payable over four years ($1,000 per year).
 Eligible students must apply to BGSU and the Honors College by January 15, 2016 to be considered for the award.
 Factors that might be taken into account are financial need, unique experiences, diverse backgrounds, in addition to the Honors Application and Essay.
 This scholarship can be combined with the University Freshman Academic Scholarship.

 Sidney A. Ribeau President’s Leadership Academy (PLA): The Sidney A. Ribeau President’s Leadership Academy is a four-year leadership development program that prepares students to lead with integrity and make meaningful contributions to society.
-Awardees receive a renewable financial aid up to the cost of in-state tuition and general fees.
+Awardees receive a renewable scholarship up to the cost of in-state tuition and general fees.
 Applications are due by December 7, 2015.

-Alumni Association Scholarships: BGSU Alumni Association opportunities are typically valued at $1,000 and are available to incoming and continuing students.
+Alumni Association Scholarships: BGSU Alumni Association scholarships are typically valued at $1,000 and are available to incoming and continuing students.
 Students do not need to be legacies (having a parent that attended) to be eligible for the awards.
 Specific eligibility criteria vary for each award.

 User Review( votes)